-Smart Ball: A ‘new’ cricket ball that delivers data on the run - explained
+Smart cricket ball: A ‘new’ ball that delivers data on the run

-The smart cricket ball is a Kookaburra ball that has an electronic chip, developed by Australian company Sportcor, embedded in it.
-Sportcor is chaired by former Australian bowler Michael Kasprowicz.
+The smart cricket ball is a Kookaburra ball that has an electronic chip embedded in it.
+It is developed by Australian company Sportcor, which is chaired by former Australian bowler Michael Kasprowicz.

 The sensors in the microchip, which is present in the innermost layer of the ball, transmits information from the moment it is bowled to the point it comes in contact with the wicket-keeper, fielder or the boundary line.